jerwinIT/task-management-exam/README.md

 - Node.js
 - npm
-- PostgreSQL
 - Git

+You will also need:

+- A Supabase project
+- A PostgreSQL database provided by Supabase
+- The project's database connection string

+---

 ## Installation

-Clone the repository and navigate to the project:
+Clone the repository:

 ```bash
 git clone <repository-url>
 cd task-management
 ```

+The frontend and backend have separate dependencies and must be installed independently.

+---

-### Backend Setup
+## Backend Setup

 Navigate to the backend: